opudrovs/svd-client-sample/README.md

 [Live Demo](https://svd-client-sample.vercel.app/).

-The code sample includes only bundle pages, About (Hire Me!) and FAQ pages.
+The code sample includes only bundle pages, About, and FAQ pages.

 ## Table of Contents